redhat-scholars/istio-tutorial/readme.md

 ## Istio RouteRule Changes
 ### recommendations:v2
-So we can experiment with Istio routing rules by making a change to RecommendationsController.java like
+We can experiment with Istio routing rules by making a change to RecommendationsController.java like

 ```
 System.out.println("Big Red Dog v2");